datacabinet/datacabinet.github.io/Readme.md

        jupyter nbextension enable --user --py nbgrader
        jupyter serverextension enable --user --py nbgrader

-To get assignment, they need to click “fetch” first in **Assignents** and open the assignment.
+To get assignment, you need to click “fetch” first in **Assignents** and open the assignment.
 After you finish the assignment, you just can click submit.

 ***Keep in mind that you may need to log out and in the account after you install nbgrader.**